prine/RubyResizeImages/README.md

 With this small Script it is possible to resize all images from a given folder.
 As default it takes the images from a directory named "images".
-All the resized images are going to be store in the directory named "resized".
+All the resized images are going to be stored in the directory named "resized".
 It does show a progress bar in the terminal itself.

 Currently there are two different ways to resize the images: